 18. But the saints of the most High shall take the kingdom, and possess the kingdom for ever, even for ever and ever.

-The saints of the most High shall take the kingdom — Here is a dominion mandate given not only to Christ, but to the saints.
-We are to possess the whole kingdom the whole world for the dominion of Jesus Christ.
+The saints of the most High shall take the kingdom — Here is the Dominion Mandate given not only to Christ, but to the saints.
+We are to possess the whole kingdom, that is, the whole world for the dominion of Jesus Christ.
 This commission was given at the time of Christ.

 19. Then I would know the truth of the fourth beast, which was diverse from all the others, exceeding dreadful, whose teeth were of iron, and his nails of brass; which devoured, brake in pieces, and stamped the residue with his feet;